 Anyone can now give AI assistants specific instructions and they can track people for a meeting, follow up on emails, and generally help stay on track.
 Tools to check out: Brilliant Bots for Slack and other team collaboration software can make these logistic resources available to the entire team like tracking time and daily status reports.

 Accenture predicts that “30 to 50 percent of traditional shared services roles, including those in finance, will disappear over the next five years” because of artificial intelligence resources.
 Tools to check out: As a chatbot, Pegg can help manage expenses, record your receipts, and simplify cash flow.

 In a strange way, AI chatbots can sometimes be easier for an employee to talk to than a human.
 This can especially encourage shy employees to raise concerns or share feedback.
 Today, if the AI is unable to answer an employee question, it can route queries to the appropriate person on a team.
 Tools to check out: Cospace is a remote team collaboration app so they can manage tasks, host real-time video meetings, and organize files internally.
 It’s free!

 Companies can provide artificial intelligence platforms with raw customer feedback and receive analyzed customer sentiments.
 Tools to check out: Keatext interprets customers’ written feedback to review their satisfaction, identify trends, and anything else impacting the customer experience.

 6. Build a website.

-This is another alternative for the small business owners instead of hiring a freelance resource.
-Tools to checkout: Provide Bookmark with some key information about the business and the AI chooses from millions of design combinations to build a unique site.
+This is another alternative for small business owners instead of hiring a freelance resource.
+Tools to check out: Provide Bookmark with some key information about the business and the AI chooses from millions of design combinations to build a unique site.